opencord/docs/prereqs/hardware.md

   all the same).
 The characteristics of these machines depends several factors.
 At the very minimum, each machine should have a 4 cores CPU, 32GB of RAM, and 100G of disk capacity.
-More sophisticated use-cases, for example M-CORD, require more resources (see below).
+More sophisticated use-cases, for example COMAC, require more resources (see below).

 * **Network Cards**: For whatever server use, it should have at the very minimum a 1G network interface for management.